 - Extending the MEES compliance work to find further energy savings

-If you have a portfolio of properties we can manage the energy efficiency of them all, to ensure you comply with MEES, maximise energy efficiency, achieve cost savings across your portfolio and increase the value of your investment.
+If you have a portfolio of properties we can manage the energy efficiency of them all, to ensure you comply with MEES, maximise energy efficiency and achieve cost savings across your portfolio, thereby increasing the value of your investment.

 This does not necessarily mean huge expense or major site changes.
 Wherever possible we are recommending a programme of soft refurbishment to meet the MEES requirements.

 These include improvements to lighting, controls systems, variable speed drives, ventilation heat recovery, thermal insulation, boilers and chillers and external fabric improvements.